Add and edit cell content in Pages on Mac

-Paste and overwrite existing content: Select Edit > Copy (from the Edit menu at the top of your screen).
-Select the top-left cell where you want to paste the data (or select an area of the same dimensions as the cells you’re pasting), then select Edit > Paste.
+Paste and overwrite existing content: Choose Edit > Copy (from the Edit menu at the top of your screen).
+Select the top-left cell where you want to paste the data (or select an area of the same dimensions as the cells you’re pasting), then choose Edit > Paste.

-If your data range contains formulas but you want to paste only the results, select Paste Formula Results.
+If your data range contains formulas but you want to paste only the results, choose Paste Formula Results.

-Note: Before pasting, make sure you select just one cell, or select an area of the same dimensions as the cells you’re pasting.
+Note: Before pasting, be sure to select just one cell, or select an area of the same dimensions as the cells you’re pasting.

-Paste cell contents without its style: Select Edit > Copy, select the cells where you want to paste, then select Edit > Paste and Match Style.
+Paste cell contents without its style: Choose Edit > Copy, select the cells where you want to paste, then choose Edit > Paste and Match Style.
 The pasted cells adopt the formatting of the new location.